veiset/veiset-blog/unpublished/python-guidelines.md

 if isStudent(person): print("Welcome")

-# Paranthesis are not always needed:
+# Parentheses are not always needed:
 if ((a>5) and (b>10)):
     print("hello")